-The U.S. Air Force has confirmed that the AC-130U gunship (affectionately known as "spooky") has finished its final combat deployment.
-The last Spooky gunship returned from a mission to Hulbert Field, Florida on July 8.
+The U.S. Air Force confirmed in mid-2019 that the AC-130U gunship (affectionately known as "spooky") had finished its final combat deployment.
+The last Spooky gunship returned from a mission to Hulbert Field, Florida, on July 8.
 Spooky's final ride ushers in the new era of the AC-130J Ghostrider.
 So as Spooky's illustrious career pridefully rises to the rafters, we look back on some of the coolest facts about the AC-130U gunship.

 1. Each one costs about $190 million